 DNT is a setting in your web browser, that sends a header field to all websites and web apps that you use, with one of the following values:

-- 1 – it states that the user does not want to be tracked
+- 0 – It states that the user consents to be tracked for the purposes explained.

-- 2 – it states that the user consents to be tracked
+- 1 – It states that the user does not want to be tracked.

-- Null – the value is for tracking has not been set by the user.
+- Null – The user has not set the value for tracking.
 The user has no preference on whether he or she should be tracked.

 The Do Not Track (DNT) setting has been available in all web browsers, starting in 2010.
 The first web browser to implement this feature was Mozilla Firefox, followed shortly by Internet Explorer, and other web browsers.

 How to enable Do Not Track (DNT) in Google Chrome